promesante/accounts-api/README.md

 #### Web ####

-This e2e testing session will begin and end in exactly the same way as our previous one on the last interceptor set, branch `account-detail-db`.
+This session will begin and end in exactly the same way as our previous one..

 Functionality added in this interceptor set can be tested with:
 1. `response-for` function from `io.pedestal.test` namespace, wrapped in our own util function, `test-request`
-2. in order to type a bit less in this task, that we will have to run quite repetitively, we can wrap it in our own function, `account-view`, in our `user` namespace, which has basically that purpose: holding development utils.
+2. in order to type a bit less in this task, that we will have to run quite repetitively, we can wrap it in our own function, `account-view`, in our `user` namespace, which has basically that purpose: holding development utils

 ```clojure
 accounts.web.interceptors.validate-test>